pleechka/Custom-Gifts-Sender/README.md

 - 🎄 Built-in gift menu with popular gifts (New Year Tree, Teddy Bear, Valentine's Heart and more)
 - ✏️ Custom Gift ID support — send any gift by its ID
 - 📱 Two login methods: **phone number** or **QR code**
-- 🕵️ Anonymous mode — hide your name from the recipient
+- 🕵️ Anonymous mode
-- 💌 Message support with a live **128-character counter**
+- 💌 Message support
 - 💾 Settings are saved to `config.json` — no need to re-enter API credentials on next launch